Sheikhsoft/InternetGuard/FAQ.md

 <a name="FAQ48"></a>
 **(48) Why are some domain names blocked while they are set to be allowed?**

-NetGuard blocks traffic based on the IP addresses an application is trying to connect to.
+InternetGuard blocks traffic based on the IP addresses an application is trying to connect to.
 If more than one domain name is on the same IP, they cannot be distinguished.
 If you set different rules for 2 domains which resolve to the same IP, both will be blocked.

 Thanks @[pulser](https://github.com/pulser/)

 Another potential problem is that Android doesn't honor the DNS TTL value and applies its own caching rules.
-This could result in NetGuard too early or too late purging a DNS record from its own cache, resulting in not recognizing an IP address or recognizing a wrong IP address.
+This could result in InternetGuard too early or too late purging a DNS record from its own cache, resulting in not recognizing an IP address or recognizing a wrong IP address.
-You can try to workaround this by changing the DNS TTL value setting of NetGuard.
+You can try to workaround this by changing the DNS TTL value setting of InternetGuard.
 This value is used as a minimum DNS TTL value in an attempt to mimick the behavior of Android.

 <a name="FAQ49"></a>
-**(49) Does NetGuard encrypt my internet traffic / hide my IP address?**
+**(49) Does InternetGuard encrypt my internet traffic / hide my IP address?**

-NetGuard is a firewall application that filters internet traffic on your device (see also [this question](#FAQ6)), so it is not meant to - and does not - encrypt your internet traffic or hide your IP address.
+InternetGuard is a firewall application that filters internet traffic on your device (see also [this question](#FAQ6)), so it is not meant to - and does not - encrypt your internet traffic or hide your IP address.

 <a name="FAQ50"></a>
-**(50) Will NetGuard automatically start on boot?**
+**(50) Will InternetGuard automatically start on boot?**

-Yes, NetGuard will automatically be started on boot if you powered off your device with NetGuard enabled and NetGuard is not installed on external storage.
+Yes, InternetGuard will automatically be started on boot if you powered off your device with InternetGuard enabled and InternetGuard is not installed on external storage.

 Some devices, for example OnePlus and Mi devices, can prevent certain apps from auto-starting after reboot.
 This can be disabled in the Android settings.

 <a name="FAQ51"></a>
-**(51) Why does NetGuard block all internet traffic?!**
+**(51) Why does InternetGuard block all internet traffic?!**

-Make sure you have put NetGuard on the doze exception list (Android 6 Marshmallow or later) and that Android allows NetGuard to use the internet in the background (see also [this question](#FAQ21)).
+Make sure you have put InternetGuard on the doze exception list (Android 6 Marshmallow or later) and that Android allows InternetGuard to use the internet in the background (see also [this question](#FAQ21)).

-Make sure you are not running NetGuard in allow (whitelist) mode (check the NetGuard default settings).
+Make sure you are not running InternetGuard in allow (whitelist) mode (check the InternetGuard default settings).

 Make sure you didn't enable the Always-On VPN setting '*Block connections without VPN*' (Android 8 Oreo or later).
 This will block resolving domain names too (is it a bug or feature?).

 Some Android versions contain a bug resulting in all internet traffic being blocked.
-Mostly, you can workaround this bug by enabling filtering in NetGuard's *Advanced options*.
+Mostly, you can workaround this bug by enabling filtering in InternetGuard's *Advanced options*.

 <a name="FAQ52"></a>
 **(52) What is lockdown mode?**